gap-actions/setup-gap/README.md

    - branch and tag names: e.g. `master`, `stable-v4.14`, etc. This will use the GAP version built from the corresponding branch or tag.
      NB: the inputs `master`, `main` and `default` will always point at the "default branch" of the repository, i.e. the branch you are presented with when navigating to `github.com/<owner>/<repo>`.
  - The input `GAP_PKGS_TO_CLONE` has been removed.
-This should now be done by the user in a separate step in the workflow.
+This should now be done by the user in a separate step in the workflow, e.g. by using
+   `git clone` or the [PackageManager](https://gap-packages.github.io/PackageManager/) package.
+See the Examples section below.
  - The input `GAP_PKGS_TO_BUILD` has been renamed to `gap-pkgs-to-build`.
 It can only be used to build packages distributed with GAP.
    In addition to `IO` and `profiling`, the package `json` is now also built by default.
  - The inputs `HPCGAP` and `ABI` have been removed, and support for both HPC-GAP and 32-bit builds has been removed.